JulioJu/medicalCentre/README.md

 # Utilisation
+* DO NOT USE NODE 8 https://github.com/nodejs/node/issues/12675:
+    (console.debug not displayed).
 * Code must be run with `node appJS/server.js db=mongoose\' or `node appJS/server.js db=baremongo\'
     * Mongoose and the bare MongoDB Node.js Driver have different DB, it's more